What is an RRSP?

 Confused about the best savings option for your needs?
 You’re not alone.
 Both an RRSP and a TFSA provide unique tax advantages.

 Make a Sun Life Financial RRSP a key part of your retirement plan

-Starting and building an RRSP is an important step in securing your financial future – and professional guidance can be a valuable part of your decision-making.
-An advisor understands how RRSPs work and can show you how to structure your contributions and how to choose your investments to make the most of the benefits offered by this powerful savings vehicle.
+Starting and building an RRSP is an important step towards securing your financial future – and professional guidance can be a valuable part of your decision-making.
+An advisor understands how RRSPs work and can show you how to structure your contributions and choose your investments to make the most of the benefits offered by this powerful savings vehicle.